ssuzana/Snake-Game/README.md

 # Snake-Game
-100 Days of Code - The Complete Python Pro Bootcamp for 2021 - Day 20 & Day 21
+Udemy - 100 Days of Code - The Complete Python Pro Bootcamp for 2021 - Day 20 & Day 21

 Project steps:
 - Screen Setup and Creating a Snake Body